The Ultimate Guide to Cream Cheese Expiration Date

 • Packaging: Cream cheese that is tightly sealed in its original packaging will last longer than if it is exposed to air and contaminants.

 • Quality of Ingredients: The quality of the ingredients used in the cream cheese can also affect its shelf life.
-Higher-quality ingredients may result in a longer-lasting product.
+Higher-quality ingredients may can increase the likelihood of a longer-lasting product.

 How Long Does Cream Cheese Last?